 The Company uses derivative financial instruments to maintain a portion of its long-term debt obligations at a targeted balance of fixed and variable interest rate debt to manage its risk associated with fluctuations in interest rates.
 In November 2016, the Company entered into two interest rate caps.
-In 2013, the Company entered into two interest rate swap contracts.
+In 2013, the Company entered into two interest rates wap contracts.
 The 2016 and 2013 instruments have been designated as cash flow hedges for accounting purposes, and the fair value is calculated utilizing Level 2 inputs.
 Unrealized changes in the fair value of these derivative instruments are recorded in Accumulated other comprehensive (loss) income within the equity section of our Condensed Consolidated Balance Sheets.

 The effective portion of the gain or loss on the derivatives is reported as a component of Comprehensive income within the Condensed Consolidated Statements of Comprehensive Income and reclassified into earnings in the same period in which the hedged transaction affects earnings.
-The effective portion of the derivative represents the change in fair value of the hedge that offsets the change in fair value of the hedge in fair value of the hedge is immediately recognized in earnings.
+The effective portion of the derivative represents the change in fair value of the hedge that offsets the change in fair value of the hedge item.
+To the extent changes in fair values of the instruments are not highly effective, the ineffective portion of the hedge is immediately recognized in earnings.

 We perform an assessment of the effectiveness of our derivative contracts designated as hedges, including assessing the possibility of counterparty default.
 If we determine that a derivative is no longer expected to be highly effective, we discontinue hedge accounting prospectively and recognize subsequent changes in the fair value of the hedge in earnings.
 We believe our derivative contracts, which consist of interest rate cap and swap contracts, will continue to be highly effective in offsetting changes in cash flow attributable to floating interest rate risk.
-We did not have any ineffectiveness in the thirty-nine weeks ended September 28, 2017 and September 29, 2016 related to these instruments.
+We did not have any ineffectiveness in the thirty-nine weeks ended September 28, 2017 and September 29, 2016 related to these instruments